-Artificial intelligence: 10 Statistics About AI in Sales
+Artificial intelligence: 10 Statistics About AI in Marketing and Sales

 Who will win in the impending war between artificial intelligence (AI) and humanity?
 No one really knows, but if the battles are waged in the arena of B2B sales, then I have a hunch that the robots might have the upper hand.
 In fact, various real use cases already exist for artificial intelligence in sales.

 As the term “artificial intelligence” is thrown around more and more, what is actually AI is becoming progressively further undefined in the eyes of the public.
-Terms such as “machine learning”, and “deep learning” often get confused as the same as general AI.
+Terms such as “machine learning”, and “deep learning” often get confused with the overall AI definition.
 Furthermore, the number of startups bundling “artificial intelligence” unnecessarily into their value proposition to obtain more funding is consistently on the rise.

 High performing sales teams are 2.8x more likely to be very proficient in predictive intelligence.

 Predictive analytics means using historical data, machine learning, and artificial intelligence to predict what will happen in the future.
 For example, within a marketing and sales context, it might mean mapping customer behaviour.
 To supplement this high-performance correlation with predictive intelligence, Deloitte found that 83% of the most aggressive adopters of AI have already achieved moderate or substantial benefits.

 It is predicted that by 2020, 30% of all B2B companies will be using AI to improve at least one of their main sales processes.

 This trend of replacing or supplementing sales processes with artificial intelligence is here to stay.
 In fact, Forrester indicated that 46% of companies say that marketing and sales are the areas in which they are investing the most in terms of new AI systems.